ruizdani301/AirBnB_clone/README.md

-# SIMPLE SHELL
+# AirBnB clone

-## Our Gates of sHELL.
-0x16.
-C - simple_shell
+## 0x00.
+AirBnB clone - The console

 ```
 For Holberton School.
 Cohort 16.
 ```
-   By Julien Barbier, co-founder & CEO
+   By Guillaume
+ Weight: 5
-   Project to be done in teams of 2 people (our team: Daniel Rivera, Diego jojoa.
-   Ongoing project - started 11-25-2021, must end by 12-09-2021 (in 14 days) - you're done with 0% of tasks.
+ Project to be done in teams of 2 people (your team: Daniel Rivera, Jorge Orlando Calambás Conda Ongoing project - started 02-28-2022, must end by 03-07-2022 (in 2 days) - you're done with 0% of tasks.
-   Checker will be released at 12-07-2021 09:07 PM.
-   Manual QA review must be done (request it when you are done with the project) QA review fully automated.
+ Checker will be released at 03-05-2022 06:00 AM Manual QA review must be done (request it when you are done with the project) An auto review will be launched at the deadline
 		  ```

 ## Description

-The simple shell is an simple application that reads lines from the terminal, interprets them, and executes them.
-This shell includes simple basic functionality of a traditional Unix-like command line user interface.
-Standard functions and system calls employed in simple_shell include: `stat, execve, exit, fork, free, getline, malloc, perror, wait, write.`
+Do you remember the Shell?
+It’s exactly the same but limited to a specific use-case.
+In our case, we want to be able to manage the objects of our project:

+Create a new object (ex: a new User or a new Place)
+Retrieve an object from a file, a database etc…
+Do operations on objects (count, compute stats, etc…)
+Update attributes of an object
+Destroy an object
 ## Requirements

-simple_shell is designed to run in the `Ubuntu 20.04.5 LTS` linux environment and to be compiled using the GNU compiler with flags`-Wall, -Werror, -Wextra, and -pedantic.`

 ## Installation